 How To Store It

 It will stay fresh for 3-4 days.
-However, when you reheat it the texture changes and it won’t be as indulgent but almost chewy.
+However, when you reheat it, the texture changes and it won’t be as indulgent but almost chewy.

-Dairy-Free Baked Yogurt
+Baked Yogurt FAQs

 Equipment